mdiclemaral/IR_tf_idf_cosine_similarity/README.md

-# Information Retrieval System For Boolean Queries
+# Information Retrieval System For Phrase and Free Text Queries
 A search system which can preprocess, build an index for a folder of text data and perform a query processing of free text and phrase queries for information retrieval from Reuters files.
 Python version 3.8 is used.

 Index is built with: